 6. Take Part in Community Rebuilding

-There are many ways that we can participate in community rebuilding.
-If you have the time or the resources, taking part in community rebuilding can be a rewarding experience.
-Supporting local businesses helps our local economies to thrive.
-Donating to charity doesn’t just have to be financially.
-Perfectly good items can be donated to your local thrift stores.
+We can participate in community rebuilding in various ways.
+Taking part in community rebuilding can be a rewarding experience if you have the time or resources.
+Supporting local businesses helps our economies thrive.
+Donating to charity does not just have to be financial.
+For example, you can donate items to your local thrift stores.

-Closer to home might be activities like cooking a meal for a neighbor or friend or shopping for someone who may still not be able to get out.
-As social distancing restrictions lift, you may consider donating time to a local soup kitchen or other local organizations doing good in your community.
-You might find your local Habitat for Humanity chapter, which often has opportunities for volunteers to donate time to help build a new home.
+Consider cooking a meal for a neighbor or friend, shopping for someone, or donating time to a local soup kitchen or other organizations.
+You might find your local Habitat for Humanity chapter, which often has volunteer opportunities.

 Tuller also mentions the importance of activism for revitalizing a community: “People who emerge from difficult periods may use their unique experience and perspective to engage in activism, helping others who continue to suffer or speaking out to promote social justice.
 These people are said to experience posttraumatic growth—a transformation leading to an appreciation for life, personal strength, spiritual change, and a sense of meaning.
 Research suggests that participating in communal rituals of commemoration and engaging in social justice movements promotes social support and posttraumatic growth.”

-Mack Harris emphasizes, “Everyone in the collective must do their own work to manage after the trauma.
+Mack Harris emphasizes, “Everyone in the collective must do their work to manage after the trauma.
 However, the collective must also work together to address the cause and the effects of the trauma.
-They must be honest about the hard things they experienced instead of stuff the pain and try to act like nothing has happened.
+They must be honest about the hard things they experienced instead of stuffing the pain and trying to act like nothing has happened.
 The truth always comes out.”

-We don’t have to deal with trauma on our own.
-Thanks to technology, we can create connections with just about anyone in the world if we want to.
-Creating connections with safe people in our life will help bolster our resiliency and our mental health.
+We do not have to deal with collective trauma on our own.
+Thanks to technology, we can connect with just about anyone in the world if we want to.
+Interacting with safe people will help bolster our resiliency and mental health.
 Reach out to a trusted friend or therapist today.
 Your life will reflect the relationships you cultivate.
 You will feel the difference.

 For Further Reading